-Checks Action s a momentary lack of response when putting it under load.
-The conditioncan occur ndition may cause the engine to stall if it's severe enough.
-Preliminary Checks None.
+Checks Action as a momentary lack of response when putting it under load.
+The conditioncan Preliminary Checks .
+The condition may cause the engine to stall if it's severe enough.
+None.
 Fuel System Checks Check the fuel pressure.
 Refer to LPG Fuel System Diagnosis.
 Check for low fuel pressure during a moderate or full throttle acceleration.
 If the fuel pressure drops below specification, there is possibly a faulty low-pressure regulator or a restriction in the fuel system.
 Check the TMAP sensor response and accuracy.
 Check Shut-Off electrical connection.
 Check the mixer air valve for sticking or binding.
 Check the mixer assembly for proper installation and leakage.
-Check theEPR.
+Check the EPR.
 Ignition System Checks Note: LPG being a gaseous fuel requires higher secondary ignition system voltages for the equivalent gasoline operating conditions.
-If a problem is re- ported on LPG and not gasoline, do not discount the possibility of an LPG onlyignition system failure and test the system accordingly.
+If a problem is reported on LPG and not gasoline, do not discount the possibility of an LPG only ignition system failure and test the system accordingly.
 Check for the proper ignition voltage output with J 26792 or the equivalent.
 Verify that the spark plugs are the correct type and properly gapped.
 Check for faulty spark plug wires.
-Additional Check Check for fouled spark plugs.
-Check for manifold vacuum or air induction system leaks.
+Check for fouled spark plugs.
+Additional Check Check for manifold vacuum or air induction system leaks.
 Check the alternator output voltage.